 Not only can losing your license be costly and a real burden, but consider all the added future costs: paying higher automobile insurance premiums, paying people to give you rides, missing out on possible employment and college opportunities.

 The consequences of a DUI conviction could be devastating – on your future, your wallet and your personal life.

 But no case is ever hopeless – whether this is your first DUI in PA or if you have been charged with a felony DUI, you have the right to fight back and challenge your DUI charges.

-Talk to an experienced PA DUI Attorney – get a free consultation today.
+Talk to an experienced PA Criminal Attorney – get a free consultation today.

-At SMA Law Group, we defend clients every day who face DUI charges.
+At SMT Legal, we defend clients every day who face DUI charges.
 We have the experience to fully investigate DUI cases and find fault with the prosecution’s argument in order to get DUI cases dismissed or have the sentencing and fines reduced.

 If you would like to speak to an attorney, free of charge, about your case — contact Pittsburgh DUI Attorney Christopher Thomas today.

 Attorney Thomas is here to answer your questions, listen to your situation, explain your rights and offer the best steps to defending your rights and your freedom.

 Our DUI attorneys represent people charged with DUI and DUI Felony in Pittsburgh, Allegheny County, Armstrong County, Butler County, Westmoreland County, Beaver County, Washington County, Indiana County and all of Western Pennsylvania.